Varam0s/Performa/index.md

 ## Installation
-1. Download the modpack from [Modrinth/CurseForge].
+1. Download the modpack from [Modrinth].

 2. Install it in your Minecraft launcher.
 3. Enjoy the optimized performance!